Parksmart is the world’s only certification program that defines, measures and recognizes high-performing, sustainable garages.

 Parksmart certification involves four main steps.
 For detailed information on the certification process, eligibility, program costs, and achievement levels, download the free Guide to Parksmart Certification.

-Complete the Parksmart registration form, and submit payment to receive access to Parksmart application materials.
+Complete the Parksmart registration form, submit payment and schedule your planning call.

-Contact us to request the registration form.
-Once the form is completed and payment has been processed, you’ll receive access to the Parksmart application.
+Complete Parksmart registration at arcskoru.com.
+Once registration is complete and payment has been processed, you’ll receive access to the Parksmart application.

 Collect and submit the necessary documentation to enable a GBCI review of your project.